-The paper proceeds by dividing the motivations up into six types: axiomatic; objective function maximisation; discriminal processes; standard models; game scenarios; and quasi-symmetry and consistent estimators.
-These categorisations are somewhat arbitrary, and linkages exist across them which will be highlighted, but for the present purpose they provide a useful means to order the work.
+The paper proceeds by dividing the motivations up into six types: axiomatic; objective function maximization; discriminal processes; standard models; game scenarios; and quasi-symmetry and consistent estimators.
+These categorizations are somewhat arbitrary, and linkages exist across them which will be highlighted, but for the present purpose they provide a useful means to order the work.
 It begins with Section \ref{sec: axiomatic}, the discussion of axiomatic approaches, which takes as a starting point features that one might reasonably desire of a pairwise comparison model.
 A number are very closely linked and might even be thought of as restatements of the same idea, but the intuitions behind them differ sufficiently, as evidenced by their separate appearances in the literature, such that they are presented separately here.

-In Section \ref{sec: objective function maximisation}, the selection of a rating model is cast in the familiar framework of a constrained optimisation, where an objective function is maximised or minimised subject to some plausible constraint.
-Section \ref{sec: discriminal processes} takes the context of Thurstone's discriminal processes, and discusses the distributions that lead to a Bradley-Terry model under this set-up, and how they might be motivated.
-In Section \ref{sec: standard models}, it is noted how the Bradley-Terry model is apparent in other well-known statistical models, as a conditional form of Rasch, Mallows $\phi$, von Mises-Fisher, hazard and network models.
+In Section \ref{sec: objective function maximisation}, the selection of a rating model is cast in the familiar framework of a constrained optimization, where an objective function is maximized or minimized subject to some plausible constraints.
+Section \ref{sec: discriminal processes} takes the context of Thurstone's discriminal processes, and discusses the distributions that lead to a Bradley--Terry model under this set-up, and how they might be motivated.
+In Section \ref{sec: standard models}, it is noted how the Bradley--Terry model is apparent in other well-known statistical models, as a conditional form of Rasch, Mallows $\phi$, von Mises--Fisher, hazard and network models.
 In Section \ref{sec: games}, some examples are introduced that derive from realistic game scenarios picking up on the highly intuitive nature of the model.
-In Section \ref{sec: quasi-symmetry}, the quasi-symmetry model is discussed, and is used to show how the often intuitive approaches that underlie a number of other popular rating methods can be related to Bradley-Terry and produce consistent estimators for the Bradley-Terry strength parameters.
+In Section \ref{sec: quasi-symmetry}, the quasi-symmetry model is discussed, and is used to show how the often intuitive approaches that underlie a number of other popular rating methods can be related to Bradley--Terry and produce consistent estimators for the Bradley--Terry strength parameters.
 This also leads to noting the link to Barker's algorithm, a popular Markov chain Monte Carlo method.